 ROBERT J. ZATORRE, Montreal Neurological Institute, Montréal, Canada

 How does the brain allow us to perceive music?
 How do we imagine musical sounds?
 Why does music elicit emotion?
 Neuroscientists are increasingly interested in such questions because music can be a powerful way to reveal the inner workings of the nervous system.
 The lecture will touch on three topics.
-First, we discuss functional and structural brain imaging data which identify specializations for pitch perception in right auditory cortex.
+First, we discuss functional and structural brain imaging data that identify specializations for pitch perception in the right auditory cortex.
 These specializations are relevant to plasticity because they can also be modified by musical training.
 Moreover, anatomical cortical features in these same regions are predictive of behavioral performance on melody perception tasks, suggesting that predispositions may also exist.
 Second, we deal with studies of musical imagery.
-Using experimental tasks which require active retrieval and imagery of melodies, we can identify auditory cortical regions recruited both by real and imagined music.
-The final topic, music and emotion, is of interest because emotion is such an integral part of music.
+Using experimental tasks that require active retrieval and imagery of melodies, we can identify auditory cortical regions recruited both by real and imagined music.
+The final topic, music, and emotion, is of interest because emotion is such an integral part of music.
 We have concentrated on musical pleasure; findings from these studies indicate that strong positive emotion in music seems to be mediated via the mesolimbic dopaminergic system, typically concerned with biological reward and motivation.
 Further, we can dissociate distinct dorsal and ventral striatal contributions to anticipatory vs. experiential components of music processing, respectively.
 Such findings raise additional questions about the broader role of music in human experience.

 Robert Zatorre is a James McGill professor of neuroscience at the Montreal Neurological Institute of McGill University.
 Dr. Zatorre’s research explores the functional and structural organization of the human brain using neuroimaging and behavioral methods.
 His principal research interests relate to the neural substrate for auditory cognition, with special emphasis on two complex and characteristically human abilities: speech and music.
 He and his collaborators have published over 200 scientific papers on a variety of topics including pitch perception, musical imagery, absolute pitch, music and emotion, perception of auditory space, and brain plasticity in the blind and the deaf.
-In 2006 he co-founded the international laboratory for Brain, Music, and Sound research (BRAMS), a unique multiuniversity consortium dedicated to the cognitive neuroscience of music and auditory cognition.
+In 2006 he co-founded the international laboratory for Brain, Music, and Sound research (BRAMS), a unique multi-university consortium dedicated to the cognitive neuroscience of music and auditory cognition.